swaptacular/swpt_accounts/protocol.rst

 digital currency.
 A creditor is a person or an organization that owns tokens in one or more debtors' digital currencies.
 The relationship is
 asymmetrical: Currency tokens express the fact that the debtor owes something to the creditor.
-Although a creditor owing something to a debtor can be expressed with a negative account balance, the relationship is not supposed to work in the reverse direction.
+Although a creditor can have a negative account balance, the relationship is not supposed to work in the reverse direction.
 The protocol supports the following operations:

 1. Creditors can open accounts with debtors. [#one-account-limit]_